acloserview/Hedera/README.md

 ### How to Install?

-Just clone or download(right side green button) the theme and move the wanted files inside the CP_TO_DATADIRS folder to your DATADIR(usually /usr/share or /usr/local/share) or XDG_DATADIR (usually (~/.local/share).
+Just clone(git clone https://github.com/sixsixfive/Hedera.git) or [download](https://github.com/sixsixfive/Hedera/archive/master.zip) the theme and move the wanted files inside the CP_TO_DATADIRS folder to your SYSDATADIR(usually /usr/share or /usr/local/share) or your XDG_DATADIR (usually (~/.local/share).

 Note: there is no easier way todo this since every KDE application uses different theme paths!

-''Some themes like SLIM need to be placed into the sysprefix''
+_Some themes like SLIM need to be placed into the sysprefix_

 ##### Packages(use at your own risk)